-(b) No person shall operate a motorboat in excess of "Slow-No Wake" (5 MPH), from the Highway 99 Bridge downstream to the Willamette River, May 1st through October 15th.
+(1) Clackamas River: No person shall operate a motorboat in excess of "Slow-No Wake" (5 MPH) from the Highway 99 Bridge downstream to the Willamette River, May 1st through October 15th.

 (2) Molalla River: No person shall operate a motorboat with a jet pump drive upstream of the Highway 99 Bridge.